ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Artifacts

- * Emails to our TA describing our project ideas
-   * These will help us finalize our project idea and let us know which idea to pursue
  * Google docs with our project ideas and the problems they solve
    * This will allow us to make sure our project ideas are actually solving a problem
  * Image of the basic view of the site